Busy Day Guide Accuracy

 In our opinion the DIBB is the most accurate Busy Day Guide.
-This is because we do not solely rely on historical crowd data like other web sites, plus we cover all the theme parks, not just the Disney ones.
+This is because we do not solely rely on historical crowd data like other web sites and we do not solely rely on wait times like some sites.
+Additionally we factor in and cover all the theme parks, not just the Disney ones.

 In our opinion any guide that tries to predict more than 6 months in advance is probably going to be less accurate.
 The reason for this is the biggest factor governing crowd levels is the Park Hours and Extra Magic Hours.
 Disney do not release the schedules for more than about 6 months in advance.
 Any guide giving you more than 6 months in advance is more than likely using a guess based on previous years data and you will probably find that they change their predictions quite a lot as and when the actual hours are released by Disney.

 We have lots of members reporting back that the DIBB Busy Day Guide worked for them.
 I personally use it and it definitely works for me.
 We have seen reports where members reporting back from WDW say the park they were in that day was extremely quiet and when we check the DIBB's guide for that day it says that park was a recommended park where other guides say it was not recommended.
 That speaks volumes for our predictions

 With all that said though, we do feel that in reality, no one can realistically tell you that one guide is more accurate than another.
 The main reason for this is, if you are using a particular guide and the park you are in is recommended as being the quietest by that guide, you might think that the guide has got it right, but how do you actually know?
 The other parks, the ones you are not in, could actually be a lot quieter, thereby making your park the busy one and making the guide inaccurate